ygsch1/Improved-Bitcoin-Simulation-Model-and-Address-Heuristic-Method/README.md

 ## Key Features

-*   **Bitcoin Transaction Simulation:** The model simulates Bitcoin transactions with configurable parameters, including:
+*   **Realistic Bitcoin Transaction Simulation:** The model simulates Bitcoin transactions with configurable parameters, including:
     *   Number of nodes in the simulated network
     *   Total volume of transactions generated
     *   Transaction version number, sequence number, lock time, and Segregated Witness (SegWit) flag
     *   Distribution of input and output counts
-    *   Distribution of transaction types (consolidation, transfer, complex, multi-pay)
+    *   Distribution of transaction types (consolidation, transfer, complex, multiple payments)
     *   Distribution of address types (P2PKH, P2SH, P2WPKH, P2WSH, P2TR)
 *   **Evaluation Framework:** A framework for evaluating address clustering algorithms, including:
     *   Clustering algorithm implementation (based on internal transaction parameters)
     *   Performance evaluation (calculation of error rates)

-## Instructions for Use
+## Model Description

 In the simulator, each node is a fully functional Bitcoin node with the following essential components: wallet, storage, routing, and consensus mechanisms.
 The simulation data is stored at the end of the simulation.

+## Instructions for Use

 ### Prerequisites